jhwa426/STATS-220/index.md

 # How do I isolate at home when I am COVID-19 positive?

-Welcome to quarantine method site!
+Welcome to the quarantine help site!

 ## About isolate (taratahi) at home